deliveroo/deliveroo.engineering/_posts/2018-07-12-building-a-payments-lambda-with-terraform.md

 1. Configuring Circle CI

 ## Storing and Using SFTP Credentials
-One of the issues that we came up against was how to access the sensitive credentials for the SFTP server in the lambda.
-The solution was to use the [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
-This was easy to configure since [Boto3](http://boto3.readthedocs.io/en/latest/reference/services/ssm.html) supports SSM out of the box.
+One of the issues that we came up against was how to persist and access the sensitive credentials for the SFTP server in the lambda.
+We opted for using [AWS Systems Manager Parameter Store with KMS](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
+We saved the credentials as [secure string parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html#sysman-paramstore-securestring), which are a key/value pair, where the value is encrypted.
+We easily configured [Boto3](http://boto3.readthedocs.io/en/latest/reference/services/ssm.html) to fetch and decrypt the credentials in our app.

 ### Getting Credentials using Boto3
 Below is a python snippet on how we used Boto3 and SSM to securely get the SFTP credentials.